Find Affordable College Courses

 Houston, TX

-University of Houston landed the #6 spot in the 2023 rankings for the most popular master’s degree general biology programs.
-Located in the city of Houston, UH is a public college with a fairly large student population.
+University of Houston did quite well in this year’s ranking of the most popular places for general biology students to get a master’s degree.
+It came in at #6 on the list.
+Located in the large city of Houston, UH is a public college with a fairly large student population.

 Women make up 59% of the biology majors at the school.